draptik/draptik.github.com/source/_posts/2019-06-25-review-hands-on-ddd-dotnetcore.markdown

 - Black & white print of the book makes viewing the Event Storming images difficult (although the publisher provides color images)
 - Copy editing could be improved (typos in text and source code)
+  - [2019-07-02: answer from the author](https://twitter.com/Zimareff/status/1144582525467136001) "[...]
+I can only blame Packt for typos since they told me and reviewers explicitly not to pay attention. [...]"
 - Technical review
   - Ubiquitous language is suddenly changed (example: `ClassifiedAdPublished` to `ClassifiedAdPublic`)
+    - [2019-07-02: answer from the author](https://twitter.com/Zimareff/status/1145450330076975105) "[...] there's a difference between Published (it's a state) and Public (it's a view).
+Like, a public ad doesn't contain certain private elements (personal data and such).
+It might not be clear from the code and text, but that was the idea."
   - Mismatches between text and code samples
 - The book deals with polyglot persistence, (potentially) distributed systems, and the infamous "eventually consistency" problems.
   - Some integrations test in the code samples would have been nice (for api, projections, persistence).
   - Some examples (in the code samples) about monitoring would have been nice.
+  - [2019-07-02: answer from the author](https://twitter.com/Zimareff/status/1144582807534129153) "Concerning the whole distribution, integration, and monitoring - it exceeds the original scope of the book.
+Tbh, I have a lot to say there as well, so [...]"

 ## Pros